0x4f53/Wristkey/README.md

 If your device has a camera, you can just use that to scan for QR codes.

+##### Via file picker

+If you're using Wristkey on a non-Wear OS Android device (such as an Android phone or an unknown Android smartwatch), you can browse for files on your device locally using the file picker.

+For Wear OS devices, there are two main ways of transferring files.

 ##### Via ADB

 1. Enable ADB Debugging on your watch by going to Settings → System → About and tapping 'Build Number' 7 times.